SyntropyDev/SyntropyDev.github.io/_posts/2014-08-06-schedule-intro.md

 ---
 layout: post
-title:  "Testing the Schedules of Highly Effective People."
+title:  "Testing the Schedules of Highly Effective People"
 date:   2014-05-28 10:30:15

 quote: "There cannot be a crisis next week.
 My schedule is already full."